MicrosoftDocs/Devices-docs/surface/battery-limit.md

 - Surface Laptop SE
 - Surface Go and later

- Earlier devices require a
- [Surface UEFI firmware update](manage-surface-driver-and-firmware-updates.md), available through Windows Update or via the MSI driver and firmware packages on the [Surface Support site](https://support.microsoft.com/help/4023482/surface-download-drivers-and-firmware-for-surface).
-Check [Enable "Battery Limit" for Surface devices that have to be plugged in for extended periods of time](https://support.microsoft.com/help/4464941) for the specific Surface UEFI version required for each supported device.

 ## Enabling Battery Limit in Surface UEFI (Surface Pro 4 and later)